RajaRakoto/react-boilerplate/README.md

 bun run pkg-upgrade # to upgrade outdated dependencies in interactive mode
 ```

+> NOTE 1: In order to help you better understand the structure of this boilerplate, there is a `README.md` file in each subdirectory of src.

-> NOTE: For certain configurations in the package.json file, you need to modify them to tailor them to your project (e.g: name, description, author, keywords, main, repository, ...).
+> NOTE 2: For certain configurations in the `package.json` file, you need to modify them to tailor them to your project (e.g: name, description, author, keywords, main, repository, ...).

 ---